Skip to Content

 Reynoso, “Education Quality and Teaching Practices,” Economic Journal, 2020.
 (Joint with Bassi & Meghir.)

-Reynoso, “The impact of divorce laws on the equilibrium in the marriage market,” in submission.
+Reynoso, “The impact of divorce laws on the equilibrium in the marriage market,” Journal of Political Economy, accepted, 2024.

 Stephens, “Compulsory Education and the Benefits of Schooling,” American Economic Review, 2014.
 (Joint with Yang.)